-- Counseling: Sunday through Thursday from 8:00 a.m. to 4:00 p.m. walk-ins.
-Appointments are also welcome. - Student Activities hours: Coordinators are available on weekdays from 8:00 a.m. to 5:00 p.m.
+- Counseling: Monday through Friday from 8:00 a.m. to 4:00 p.m. walk-ins.
+Appointments are also welcome. - Student Activities hours: the Coordinator is available on weekdays from 8:00 a.m. to 5:00 p.m.
 The majority of student activities and club meetings take place during evening and weekend hours. - Athletics hours: Weekdays from 8:00 a.m. to 5:00 p.m.
 The majority of games and practices take place during evening hours.